Skip to main content

 Social Security Card

 To maintain work eligibility on campus, all students are required to present a social security card (SSC) to the Student Employment office.
-For international students who do not already have a SSC, departments must complete this form and provide it to their international student employees.
-The student should then bring the completed form to the International Student Office to receive a letter of verification.
-Both the form and the verification letter can be submitted to the Social Security Administration office to apply for a SSC.
+For international & ELC students who do not already have a SSC, please complete the following steps:

 International Student Over-Hour Restrictions